Classical Problems of Synchronization

 Because the buffer pool has a maximum size, this problem is often called the Bounded buffer problem.

 - Solution to this problem is, creating two counting semaphores "full" and "empty" to keep track of the current number of full and empty buffers respectively.

 The Readers Writers Problem

-- There are various type of the readers-writers problem, most centred on relative priorities of readers and writers
+- There are various type of readers-writers problem, most centred on relative priorities of readers and writers.

 Dining Philosophers Problem

-- The dining philosopher's problem involves the allocation of limited resources from a group of processes in a deadlock-free and starvation-free manner.
+- The dining philosopher's problem involves the allocation of limited resources to a group of processes in a deadlock-free and starvation-free manner.

 - There are five philosophers sitting around a table, in which there are five chopsticks/forks kept beside them and a bowl of rice in the centre, When a philosopher wants to eat, he uses two chopsticks - one from their left and one from their right.
 When a philosopher wants to think, he keeps down both chopsticks at their original place.